Menu Icon

 What causes Klinefelter syndrome?

-While the occurrence of KS is random, scientists know that the extra X chromosome is gained from an error during sperm or egg production in the biological parents.xv During sperm/egg production, cells normally experience a cell division called meiosis, which decreases the number of chromosomes to 23.
-This should not be confused with cellular mitosis, the cell division process in which a cell divides into two, duplicating itself.
+While the occurrence of Klinefelter syndrome is random, scientists know that the extra X chromosome is gained from an error during sperm or egg production in one of the biological parents.xv During sperm and egg production, cells normally divide in a process called meiosis, which decreases the total number of chromosomes in each egg or sperm to 23.
+(Meiosis should not be confused with cellular mitosis, the cell division process in which a cell divides into two, duplicating itself.)

-Because of meiosis, egg and sperm cells will have 23 chromosomes instead of 46.
-This is important because when a sperm cell with 23 chromosomes combines with an egg cell with 23, the result is an embryo with 46 chromosomes.
-As those cells multiply to become a fetus with two sex chromosomes, each cell of the developing baby would have 46 chromosomes, two of which are sex chromosomes.
+Because of meiosis, egg and sperm cells have 23 chromosomes instead of 46.
+This number is important, because when a sperm cell with 23 chromosomes combines with an egg cell with 23 chromosomes, the result is an embryo with 46 chromosomes.
+As those cells multiply to become a fetus, each cell of the developing fetus has 46 chromosomes, two of which are sex chromosomes.

-However, when a meiotic nondisjunction happens, the chromosome does not separate correctly during meiosis.
-When non-disjunction occurs with sex chromosomes, XXY Klinefelter's syndrome is one possible outcome.
+When a chromosome does not separate correctly during meiosis, it is called a meiotic nondisjunction.
+When nondisjunction occurs with sex chromosomes, the XXY chromosome configuration of Klinefelter syndrome is one possible outcome.
 A meiotic nondisjunction can occur in either the egg or the sperm and does so at an equal rate.
-In other words, male sperm or the female eggs could both produce offspring with KS.xvi
+In other words, either a sperm or an egg with meiotic nondisjunction could produce offspring with Klinefelter syndrome.xvi

-In rarer cases, the non-disjunction can happen in the embryo instead of the egg or sperm.
-This leads to some cells with the typical XY male karyotype and other cells with the XXY KS Karotype.
-This is referred to as “mosaicism” or mosaic Klinefelter syndrome.xvii
+In rarer cases, the nondisjunction can happen in the embryo instead of the egg or sperm.
+It leads to some cells with the typical XY male karyotype and other cells with the XXY karyotype, and is referred to as mosaic Klinefelter syndrome.xvii

-A case-control study by De Souza et alxviii showed that a child's risk of developing KS goes up as the biological father's age rises.
-Therefore, it is possible that older fathers may be more likely to have offspring with KS.
+A case-control study by De Souza et al showed that a child's risk of developing Klinefelter syndrome goes up as the biological father's age rises.xviii Therefore, it is possible that older fathers may be more likely to have offspring with Klinefelter syndrome.

 How is Klinefelter syndrome diagnosed?

-Doctors will use a blood test called chromosome karyotyping (chromosome analysis) to examine the chromosomes in cases of suspected KS.xix This is the only way to formally diagnose someone as having Klinefelter syndrome.
+Doctors use a blood test called chromosome karyotyping (chromosome analysis) to examine the chromosomes in cases of suspected Klinefelter syndrome.xix It is the only way to formally diagnose someone as having Klinefelter syndrome.
 The patient may also undergo a non-invasive diagnostic ultrasound, which uses sound waves to measure testicular volume.

-Other blood test results may indicate a possible case of KS, such as:xx
+These other blood test results may indicate a possible case of Klinefelter syndrome:xx

-• Increased follicular stimulating hormone (FSH) and luteinizing hormone (LH) levels
+• Increased follicle stimulating hormone (FSH) and luteinizing hormone (LH) levels

 • Abnormally low testosterone levels